yast/yast-yast2/doc/desktop_file.md

 * *X-SuSE-YaST-AutoInstResource* Specifies top level XML node under which is located module specific configuration in AutoYaST profile.

+* *X-SuSE-YaST-AutoInstResourceAliases* Specifies a list of alternative names for the top level XML node.
+It is used to keep backward compatibility: for example, when migrating from `runlevel` to `services-manager`.
+Default value is empty.

 * *X-SuSE-YaST-AutoInstRequires* Contains comma separated list of modules that are required to run before this module.
 By default it is empty.